 So what does this all mean?
 Well, there are a probably a number reasons why such exercises to take place.
 Firstly, the music labels themselves seemingly drive this, forcing bands and artists to release material as part of long-standing record contracts, even if it involves reissuing old material.
 So essentially a last cash cow from music dinosaurs within a dying industry.
 It can also be put down to the artists themselves, many of whom are striving for relevance and in need of making a quick buck before the well truly goes dry.
 Album releases are getting more and more gimmicky, even for actual “new” material, and it is fair to say that U2’s decision to release their “new” album for free on iTunes was an unmitigated PR disaster, with the group gaining criticism from within and outside the industry.

 Whatever the reasoning, the question remains is this a good thing?
-Well I would say overall yes, to a certain degree.
-If there is meaning given behind such releases whether it be historical in terms of canonisation, or creativity then such re-issues and re-releases have a place.
-But if it is all just about milking the cash cow like we have seen somewhat unfortunately with dead musicians in particular, Michael Jackson and Jimi Hendrix come to mind immediately, then I remain sceptical and cynical.
+Well, I would say overall yes, to a certain degree.
+If there is meaning given to such releases whether it be historical in terms of canonization, or creativity then such re-issues and re-releases have a place.
+But if it is all just about milking the cash cow like we have seen somewhat unfortunately with dead musicians, in particular, Michael Jackson and Jimi Hendrix come to mind immediately, then I remain skeptical and cynical.
 I think it also comes back to quality.
 Are fans getting value for money in paying for a re-issue of an album they already own?
 Are the demos, and bonus tracks of varying quality worth it?
 Some of the time it is.
-The Beatles re-mastered albums were truly spectacular and superior sound-wise anyway to the original horrible 80s CDs, while 2013s bootleg re-release of Bob Dylan’s “Self Portrait” sessions was full of quality un-released tracks and demo versions of old material, so in the end, it can be done well.
+The Beatles re-mastered albums were truly spectacular and superior sound-wise anyway to the original horrible 80s CDs, while 2013’s bootleg re-release of Bob Dylan’s “Self Portrait” sessions was full of quality unreleased tracks and demo versions of old material, so in the end, it can be done well.